ARE YOU REALLY BORN AGAIN?

 “Worldly sorrow” is similar to the little boy having his hand elbow deep in the cookie jar, and in walks mom.
 Before she utters a word, remorse, sorrow, and regret fills his little heart.

 “Haven’t I told you, no snacks without my permission,” she thunders?

 “I’m sorry!
 Please forgive me!” he says.
 But is he really sorry for betraying his mother’s trust?
-Did a new revelation click in his mind that he should always obey what his parents tell him, because they are only acting in his best interest?
+Did a new revelation click in his mind that he should always obey what his parents tell him because they are only acting in his best interest?
 Did he actually repent?
 Of course not!
 What brought sorrow was being caught.
 Shortly thereafter, he learned to exercise greater caution when sneaking snacks.
 “Worldly sorrow” may cause us to make adjustments in our future behavior, but it is not true repentance.

 Life is filled with many seasons.
-The passing of troubled seasons and the advent of new ones is often confused with the born again experience, e.g., deaths, divorce, infidelity, immorality, unemployment, financial failures, trouble relationships, rebellious teens, growing up, growing older, sickness, confusion, loneliness, pregnancies, abortions, chemical addictions, abusive relationships, etc can make us feel we have drawn close to God and all is well.
+The passing of troubled seasons and the advent of new ones is often confused with the born-again experience, e.g., deaths, divorce, infidelity, immorality, unemployment, financial failures, troubled relationships, rebellious teens, growing up, growing older, sickness, confusion, loneliness, pregnancies, abortions, chemical addictions, abusive relationships, etc can make us feel we have drawn close to God and all is well.
 During these times it is quite natural for people to look to the Bible, church, or some spiritual power for help.
 In distress filled times people draw close to God and spiritual institutions, but too often stop short of experiencing regeneration.
 They may get involved for a while, even follow the creed, but to their loss remain unregenerated believers.
 Regeneration is not a random act that happens to some people, and not others.
 It is God’s promised response to all who repent.